Casting Crowns: History

-Early years and initial success
+Early years, initial success, and early history

-Christian rock group Casting Crowns began as a student worship band in Daytona Beach, Florida, in 1999.
-Led by singer, songwriter, and youth pastor Mark Hall, the group initially included guitarists Juan DeVevo and Hector Cervantes, violinist Melodee DeVevo, and drummer Rob Cervantes (a.k.a.
-Chavez).
-The group relocated to Georgia, in 2001, adding Chris Huffman on bass, Megan Garrett on keyboards and accordion, and drummer Andy Williams.
-This augmented version of Casting Crowns released two independent albums on CD, both of which were well received in the Atlanta area.
-Both independent albums were efforts on the part of Mark Hall and the rest of the group as outreach projects for youth in the area.
-The group won the GMA regional songwriters competition at Palm Beach Atlantic University, West Palm Beach, Florida, in both the "Best Song" and the "Best Artist" categories in 2004.
-Although the group was not searching for a record label, one of the group's albums found its way into the hands of Mark Miller, lead singer for country group Sawyer Brown, who was struck by Casting Crowns' driving pop/rock style and Hall's vocal delivery of his hard-hitting but devout songs.
-Miller signed Casting Crowns to his fledgling Beach Street Records, a division of Reunion Records with distribution by the Provident Label Group, making Casting Crowns the first artist signed to Beach Street Records.
+Casting Crowns was formed in 1999 at First Baptist Church in Daytona Beach.
+Led by Mark Hall, singer-songwriter and youth pastor, the group initially included guitarists Juan DeVevo and Hector Cervantes, violinist Melodee DeVevo, and drummer Rob Cervantes.
+They relocated to McDonough in 2001, adding Chris Huffman on bass, Megan Garrett on keyboards and accordion, and drummer Andy Williams.

+The augmented version of Casting Crowns released two independent albums on CD, both of which were well received in the Atlanta area.
+Both independent albums were efforts on the part of Hall and the rest of the group as outreach projects for youth in the area.
+The group won the GMA regional songwriters competition at Palm Beach Atlantic University in West Palm Beach, Florida in both the "Best Song" and the "Best Artist" categories in 2004.

+Although the group was not looking for a record label, one of the group's albums found its way into the hands of Mark Miller, the lead singer for country group Sawyer Brown, who was struck by Casting Crowns' driving pop/rock style and Hall's vocal delivery of hard-hitting but devout songs.
+Miller signed Casting Crowns to his fledgling Beach Street Records, a division of Reunion Records with distribution by the Provident Label Group, which made Casting Crowns the first artist signed to Beach Street Records.

-Mark Miller took the group into the studio along with co-producer Steven Curtis Chapman, himself a popular artist on the CCM musical scene.
-The resulting eponymous album, Casting Crowns, was released in 2003 on the Beach Street imprint.
+Miller took the group to record with co-producer Steven Curtis Chapman, himself a popular artist on the CCM musical scene.
+Casting Crowns, that eponymous album was released in 2003 on the Beach Street imprint.
 The album quickly made them one of the fastest selling debut artists in Christian music history.
 The album's third single, "Voice of Truth", spent a record-breaking fourteen consecutive weeks at No. 1 beginning in 2003.
-"Voice of Truth" is also used in the trailer and the ending from the movie Facing the Giants.
-The album was certified platinum in 2005, and in 2011, the group received their first gold certification for a single for the song 'Who Am I' from their debut record.
+"Voice of Truth" is also used in the trailer and the ending from the movie Facing the Giants, a Kendrick Brothers film.
+The album was certified platinum in 2005; in 2011, the group received their first gold certification for a single for the song "Who Am I" from their debut record.

 Lifesong followed in 2005, debuting at No. 9 on the Billboard 200 chart.
 The album had three singles: "Lifesong", "Praise You in this Storm", and "Does Anybody Hear Her?".
 "Lifesong" spent nine weeks in the top spot, with "Praise You in This Storm" remaining at No. 1 for seven weeks.
 Apart from being successful in the charts, Lifesong earned Casting Crowns their first Grammy Award for their work on the album in 2006.

 In 2006, the group released Lifesong Live, which included live performances of songs from their studio album Lifesong.
+Rapper Ice-T appeared on the release, rapping on a hidden track called "Hustle For Him".